 Often, business partnerships are compared to a marriage, and for good reason.
 Similar to a marriage, business partnerships involve separate entities working together towards a common goal.
 There are compromises involved along the way and the willingness to sort out differences, for a partnership, whether marital or business, to work.
+It may be seen why partnerships fail if these reasons are not addressed

 While there is no consolidated data on how many business partnerships fail within their first year, the figure ranges anywhere between 50% and 80%.
 That’s a high failure rate.
 The exact reasons for failure might differ between partnerships, but if you talk to people who have been involved in failed business partnerships, you will see a pattern emerge.